echessa/ai-video-agent/README.md

 }
 ```

-Create Genral Template with the following JSON:
+### Create General Template with the following JSON:

 ```sh
 {